gitTerebi/DoomRPG-Rebalance/README.md

 ## Fork overview

-My own personal take on things borrowing from many other RPGs and games to make mechanics simpler to understand so you can pick up and play DoomRPG + DoomRLA without looking at a manual.
+Darksouls like mod for DOOMRPG + DOOMRLA.
+You will die alot.
+High damage dealing enemies, low health pools.

+Instead of save scumming, when you die you keep all your items and progression.

+You will respawn back at the start of the level with items/monsters also respawned.
+All your xp, rank and credits are dropped where you died so you need to reclaim it by picking up your tombstone.

 ## Simplified
 * On level up you get 5 modules.
 Each stat increase costs 1 module.
 Each skill unlock is 1 module per level, ie 2 modules to get skill level 2 etc. This makes it easier to plan out a build as you know exactly how much it costs to grow a stat from 1 -> 10.
 Just 2 levels at 5 modules a level.
 * Generic Loot eg "materials" no longer drop.
 Instead money is dropped.

 ## New Mechanics
-* When you die, you respawn automatically.
-You can choose how much XP, RANK and CREDITS you lose each time you die.
-CREDITS are dropped at where you died.
+* When you die, you respawn automatically at the start of the level.
+Just like in Dark Souls, you will drop all your xp, rank and credits where you died.
+To retrieve your missing stats find and collect the tombstone.
 * All items at shop can be bought.
 * All static weapon drop locations have a chance to drop a DRLA weapon now.
 The chance depends on the loot drop setting in DoomRPG.
 Its set to 'adaptive' by default.
 * You will always get up to 2 mod pack spawns on each level.